avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 Many times we base decisions on what we know, our frame of reference, and our experiences without really considering the other facts.
 Whether that is in the form of articles or people, we must take the time on tough decisions (or big decisions that affect the team) with care.

-Interestingly enough, if we are asked an outlandishly difficult question, we will actually substitute with a question we do have knowledge on and answer that question instead (are brains are weird huh?).
+Interestingly enough, if we are asked an outlandishly difficult question, we will actually substitute with a question we do have knowledge on and answer that question instead (our brains are weird huh?).

 ##### Other Perspectives from Believable People: